DavidGhedini/JRI-Docs/docs/components/general/index.rst

 .. image:: _static/proxy.png

-Select the default Proxy of / as shown below and click Remove.
+Select the default Proxy of / as shown below, and click Remove.

 .. image:: _static/proxy-remove.png